opnfv/armband/docs/configguide/installerconfig.rst

 Deployment
 ^^^^^^^^^^
-You should now be ready to deploy your OPNFV Brahmaputra environment - but before doing so you may want to verify your network settings.
+You should now be ready to deploy your OPNFV Colorado environment - but before doing so you may want to verify your network settings.

 For further details on network verification and deployment, please refer to the installation instructions found in, *Reference 13*, provided in section